jongio/memealyzer/README.md

    > If you get this error: `Error validating token: IDX10223`, then run `az logout`, `az login`, and then run `./plan.sh` and `./apply.sh` again.

-## Permissions Setup
-This app uses the Azure CLI login to connect to Azure resources for local development.
-You need to run the following script to assign the appropriate roles to the Azure CLI user and the Managed Identity accounts for the Azure Kubernetes Service cluster and the Functions app.

-1. CD to `iac/terraform`
-1. Run `./perms.sh {basename}`
-   > You need to replace `{basename}` with the basename you set in your `BASENAME` setting used above, such as `memealyzerdev` or `memealyzerprod`.

 ## .NET Local Machine Setup

 If you are running the .NET versino of this project locally, then you will need to install the following tools.